 Method

-6. Rest.
-I prefer to let my ribs rest for a full hour to allow the connective tissues in the meat to further break down yielding that dreamy tender beef rib that we’ve patiently been waiting for.
+I prefer to let my ribs rest for at least one full hour to allow the connective tissues in the meat to further break down yielding that dreamy tender beef rib that we’ve patiently been waiting for.

 Beef Short Rib Plate "Dino Bones"